EugeneTseitlin/nexar-task/README.md

 Hello!
 Welcome!

-In this test you are required to write a java program that counts the number of occurrences of certain words in a group of websites.
+In this test you are required to write a golang program that counts the number of occurrences of certain words in a group of websites.

 Input